EdwardPhakisi/Tshepo_Portfolio/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME

 Welcome my name is Tshepo Edward Phakisi, welcome to my journey into the data analysis fields.
 This is meant to show my growth in this field.
-Currently i hold a Diploma in Information Technology from Vaal University of Technology
+Currently i hold a Diploma in Information Technology from Vaal University of Technology, a Higher Certficate in IT in Support Services from Rosebank College and a big data analytics certificate from ORT SA

 <!--Section 2: List 3-4 key projects-->
 ## MY PORTFOLIO